Even Mice Belong in Heaven

+Even Mice Belong in Heaven (Myši patří do nebe) is a 2021 co-production animated film directed by Jan Bubeníček and Denisa Grimmová based on the book Mice Go to Heaven by Iva Procházková.

+Accolades

-Even Mice Belong in Heaven (Myši patří do nebe) is a 2021 coproduction animated film directed by Jan Bubeníček and Denisa Grimmová.
-It is based on the book Mice Go to Heaven by Iva Procházková.
-It received two Czech Lion Awards - for Best animated film and for Best music.
-It also on Czech Film Critics' Award for Best audiovisual creation.
-The film was presented at Shanghai International Film Festival where it received award for the Best animated film.
+It received two Czech Lion Awards - one for Best Animated Film and the second for Best Music.
+It also won the Czech Film Critics' Award for Best Audiovisual Creation.
+The film was presented at Shanghai International Film Festival where it received award for the Best Animated Film.
 It is the most expensive Czech animated film.

 Plot

-After a fatal accident, the cheeky mouse Whizzy and the fox Whitebelly meet again in animal heaven.
+After a fatal accident, the cheeky mouse Whizzy and the stuttering fox Whitebelly meet again in animal heaven.
+Once there, Whizzy and Whitebelly find swings, carousels and many other attractions.